Essential Knowledge Before Booking

 How to Book

-This covers our most basic costs only and is non-refundable.
+This covers our most basic costs only and is non-refundable unless we have to cancel the course as has been the case with Covid.

 If we are unable to offer you a place, we will email to ask you if you want to be placed on the Waiting List.

-If we do have a place, you will receive an invoice from Paypal for an amount of £10 x by the number of nights you stay.
+If we do have a place, you will receive an invoice from Paypal for an amount of £15 x by the number of nights you stay.
+(We have had to raise the deposit this year from £10 which we held for over 10 years to £15.)

 When you receive the PayPal email, please click on the link that will be provided.
 This will take you to the secure PayPal website, where you can pay by credit or debit card.